 The Nature of Law and the English Legal System

-This topic considers the rule of law, the sources of law and the different ways that laws are made and interpreted by the courts.
-You will also learn about court and tribunal structures, alternative methods of dispute resolution, access to justice and the role of legal personnel and lay people.
+This unit considers the rule of law, the sources of law and the different ways that laws are made and how these are interpreted by the courts.
+You will also learn about the courts and tribunals, alternative methods of dispute resolution, access to justice and funding and the role of legal personnel and lay people.
 You will investigate the role that law plays in society and the relationship that it has with justice, fault and morality and the way the law balances conflicting interests.

-In this unit you will learn about the elements of a crime and study the law of homicide, non- fatal offences, such as assault and battery, and the property offences of theft and robbery.
+In this unit you will learn about the elements of a crime and study the law of fatal offences, such as murder, non-fatal offences, such as assault and battery, and the property offences of theft and robbery.
 The unit also includes what is meant by an “attempt” and a range of defences to crimes, including self- defence and intoxication.
 You will also study the theory of criminal law.

 The Law of Tort

 This involves the study of the law of negligence which concerns injury to people and damage to property, occupiers’ liability, economic loss and negligent misstatement, private nuisance, the law in Rylands and Fletcher and vicarious liability.
 It will also include defences, such as consent, as well as the remedies available.
 You will also study the theory of the law of tort.

 Contracts are entered all the time, for example, when you go shopping or eat out with family or friends.
 If a problem arises, the law of contract helps people to resolve the dispute by providing rules to decide where the blame lies and what potential solutions are available.
 You will learn about the theory of contract law, the essential requirements of a contract, contract terms, vitiating factors that may spoil a contract, how contracts may be discharged and remedies.